ChirasAdrian/manual_testing_portofolio/README.md

 Documentation: [OrangeHRM documentation](https://www.orangehrm.com/assets/Files/Complete-Administrative-User-Guide.pdf?url=/Files/Complete-Administrative-User-Guide.pdf)

-**The final project will be split into 2 sections: [Testing section](https://github.com/julai215/itf_final_project_example_and_portofolio/blob/main/Final%20Project/README.md#1-testing-section) and [SQL section](https://github.com/julai215/itf_final_project_example_and_portofolio/blob/main/Final%20Project/README.md#2-sql-section).**

-Tools used:
+Tools used: Jira

 # Functional specifications

--> enter here the functional specifications created in JIRA
+-> In Jira I have created multiple test cases to determine de funtionality of the "Recruitment" tab, the "Candidates" subtab

 # 1 Testing section

 ## 1.1 Test Planning

-The Test Plan is designed to describe all details of testing for the X module from the OrangeHRM application.
+The Test Plan is designed to describe all details of testing for the "Recruitment - Candidates" module from the OrangeHRM application.

 The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan

 #### 1.1.1 Roles assigned to the project and persons allocated

+Manual software tester: Chiras Adrian

 #### 1.1.2 Entry criteria defined